-Whether communityware can change the groupware world is yet to be seen, however, because on the negative side, there are several potential problems for the approach.
+Whether CBG can change the groupware world is yet to be seen, however, because on the negative side, there are several potential problems for the approach.
 First, a variety of criticisms are possible about the usability and design of the prototypes: for example, the community overview may be too cluttered or too distracting, the privacy problems mentioned above might not be solvable, the system could drain too much screen space or computing power, or the interaction techniques in the overview could be too unwieldy for people to use.
 All of these problems are potentially real; however, they are not likely to be critical for all groups, and they can all (probably) be solved with the application of usability engineering and the various forms of Moore's Law.
-They are important problems but not the most critical ones - and there are two serious potential problems that should be considered first, problems that have plagued shared workspace groupware throughout its short history:
+They are important problems but not the most critical ones - below we discuss two more serious potential problems that should be considered first:

-The "it's not Microsoft Word" problem.
+6.2.1 The "it's not Microsoft Word" problem.

 New groupware systems or collaboration infrastructures may solve major problems in distributed collaboration, but if they require applications to conform to a specific protocol or standard, they are likely doomed to failure.
 Individuals want to use their existing commercial tools, and these are not going to conform to others' standards.

 This problem is serious, but there are responses to it.
-First the communityware approach also allows for collaboration-transparent solutions, as shown above with the Multi-VNC prototype.
-This kind of solution would allow people to use whatever applications they wished; although collaboration transparency is not as rich as collaboration-aware systems, it is possible that it is good enough for most informal collaboration.
-Second, there are a variety of niche markets where collaborators in a community all use a single system (e.g., developers might all use the same IDE such as IBM's Eclipse); in these settings, a communityware approach could be taken within a single application.
+First the CBG approach also allows for collaboration-transparent solutions, as shown above with the Multi-VNC prototype.
+This kind of solution would allow people to use whatever applications they wished, as it works with off-the-shelf single user systems.
+Although collaboration transparency is not as rich as collaboration-aware systems, it is possible that it is good enough for most informal collaboration.
+Second, there are a variety of niche markets where collaborators in a community all use a single system (e.g., developers might all use the same IDE such as IBM's Eclipse); in these settings, a CBG approach could be taken within a single application.
 Third, and in the longer term, the trend towards supporting distributed and networked systems at the infrastructure level is increasing, and it is not too hopeful to imagine that soon, all applications can be built as collaboration-aware groupware as a matter of course.
-The particular groupware standard that will win out in this environment is yet to be determined, but our limited examples of communityware suggest that the approach could be valuable regardless of the infrastructure used.
+The particular groupware standard that will win out in this environment is yet to be determined, but our limited examples of CBG systems suggest that the approach could be valuable regardless of the infrastructure used.

-Is low-effort low enough?
+6.2.2 Is low-effort low enough?

 Many groupware systems are introduced and used for a time, but few manage to sustain interest over a longer term.
-In situations such as those described above, where people are autonomous and where collaboration is discretionary, there is a real question about whether a communityware system can provide enough value to keep people starting the system up day after day.
-Even though communityware is based on the idea of reducing initiation effort to a minimum, it is possible that even the small effort needed to use it will present too much of a barrier.
+In situations such as those described above, where people are autonomous and where collaboration is discretionary, there is a real question about whether a CBG system can provide enough value to keep people starting the system up day after day.
+Even though community-based groupware is based on the idea of reducing initiation effort to a minimum, it is possible that even the small effort needed to use it will present too much of a barrier.